Pistonite/botw-ist/packages/manual/src/ist/dic.md

 Remember that reloading a save also causes durability to be applied?
 This means inventory corruption automatically happens after a reload.
-All the player needs to do to exploit this is to transfer specific items to desync the `GameData` in the way so that equipped items are aligned to the item to corrupt.
+All the player needs to do to exploit this, is to transfer specific items to desync the `GameData` in the way so that equipped items are aligned to the item to corrupt.
 This is why different IST setups exist to corrupt different things in different speedruns.